Livefull/SphereDiar/README.md

 }
 ```

+In addition, the repository also contains an additional speaker embedding model "current_best.h5" which is based on the rejected journal article "combining.pdf".

 | Model  | Training set | Aggregation | Distance metric | EER (%) |
 | -------------|---- |-----| ------| ---- |
 | SphereSpeaker |Voxceleb2 (2000) |Average| Cosine | 6.2  |